sk52/food-for-thought/README.md

 ```
 As a user
 So that I know how to cook a meal
-I would like Food for Thought to show me the recipe that I choose
+I would like Food for Thought to show me the recipe
 ```

 ### Further User Stories